 Field practica begin in the fall.
 Selection begins the previous spring in collaboration with two other Twin Cities MSW programs.
 Students attend the student field orientation before beginning their search.
-The opportunity is also provided to attend a Field Fair held jointly by Augsburg College and the University of Minnesota School of Social Work.
+Students also have the opportunity to attend a Field Fair held jointly by Augsburg College and the University of Minnesota School of Social Work.
 At this Field Fair, students are able to meet a large number of agencies and potential field instructors.
 Practicum selection involves interviews at approved sites, arranged by the student, and a matching process conducted collaboratively by the field coordinators at the three MSW programs in the Twin Cities.

 In some instances, students can petition to complete a field practicum at an agency not on the approved list or at their place of employment.
-Students work with the MSW field coordinator for such proposals.
+Students who wish to do so work with the MSW field coordinator for such proposals.